WR3 | Workshops

 Borrow Direct consortium

 A number of the best libraries in the world have formed a consortium designed to share resources and expand research opportunities for the entire academic community.
-As students at Dartmouth you may obtain borrowing privileges at any of the other participating libraries including Brown, Columbia, Cornell, Harvard, MIT, University of Chicago, University of Pennsylvania, Princeton, Yale, and the Center for Research Libraries.
+As students at Dartmouth you have borrowing privileges at any of the other participating libraries including Brown, Columbia, Cornell, Harvard, MIT, University of Chicago, University of Pennsylvania, Princeton, Yale, and the Center for Research Libraries.

-To see if a book is available at another library, use a service called Borrow Direct.
+If a book you would like to view is unavailable, you may order a copy free of charge from a service called Borrow Direct.
 With this service you may search every library in the consortium simultaneously to see if the book you require is available at another institution.
 If the book is owned by another school and is not checked out at the time, you may request that the item be sent to our library.
 These requests usually arrive in 4 working days or less.
-When they arrive, you will receive an email that it is being held for you at the circulation desk.
+When they arrive, you will receive an email that your book is being held for you at the circulation desk.
 Just tell the person behind the desk that you have a “hold” while giving them your ID.
 They will get the book for you.

 Recall Request